oobecomau/desktop.gov.au/docs/security/hybrid-system-security-plan.md

 System patching of Office 365 and Azure AD are not applicable as these cloud components are a Microsoft responsibility.

 System patching of endpoint devices is required, and this is accomplished via Intune or MECM policies setting the frequency, installation options and reporting values.
-Microsoft Defender for Endpoint provide a vulnerability management capability to aid Agencies in detecting missing patches and insecure configurations.
+Microsoft Defender for Endpoint provide a vulnerability management capability to aid organisations in detecting missing patches and insecure configurations.

 #### HybridSystem compliance approach